Neoteroi/BlackSheep-Docs/docs/responses.md

 `BlackSheep` uses these exact types to benefit from static typing and compilation of [`Cython` extensions](https://cython.org).
 However, handling responses this way is not comfortable for regular use.
-For this reason a number of helper functions are provided to create `Response` objects with a simpler code API.
+For this reason, a number of helper functions are provided to create `Response` objects with a simpler code API.

 For example, the `json` function in `blacksheep.server.responses` produces a response object having a JSON body.